alexhroom/verbosemanager/docs/index.md

     # step 2 code goes here
     return something_else
 ```
-(where the `@verbosemanager` parameter, `n_steps`, is the number of step functions called in the process (including those in subfunctions))
+(where the `@verbosify` parameter, `n_steps`, is the number of step functions called in the process (including those in subfunctions))

-6. You're done! `VerboseManager` will automatically include the subprocess step in your full process (as long as you account for it in the steps parameter of `@verbosemanager`) and users will see something like this after your function finishes:
+6. You're done! `VerboseManager` will automatically include the subprocess step in your full process (as long as you account for it in the steps parameter of `@verbosify`) and users will see something like this after your function finishes:

 ```ansiwhite
 [===============] 100% Complete